Three Islands Press

 Willson's work includes such popular historical penmanship fonts as Emily Austin and Texas Hero.
 Each font can take a year or more, but on an individual job, it can take, typically, three to four months, with hundreds of hours of work.

-Programs such as Adobe Photoshop (for manipulation of scans), Adobe Illustrator (hand-tracing and tweaking) and Fontographer (final tweaks, alignment, letterspacing, kerning) are used in this process.
+Programs such as Adobe Photoshop (for manipulation of scans and vector tracing) and FontLab Studio (alignment, letterspacing, kerning, OpenType programming) are used in this process.

 After the grunt work and first generation come an additional two weeks of editing.
 Script faces cause difficulties because of their need to line up correctly.

-Finally, Willson tests his fonts on all platformsa process that sometimes results in regeneration of each font file.
-He researches the names of his fonts, to ensure that there are no trademark conflicts, writes documentation, develops character charts, and reserves PostScript ID numbers from Adobe.
+Finally, Willson tests his fonts in various programsa process that sometimes results in regeneration of each font file.
+He researches the names of his fonts, to ensure that there are no trademark conflicts, writes documentation, and develops character charts before publishing the final results.

 Return to Insight index